407: The Killer Shrews

 My hair I leave to Steve Allen, my sport coat I leave to Bob Newhart ...

 Steve Allen (1921-2000) was the original host of the Tonight Show, from 1954-1957.
-Bob Newhart is an American comedian and actor.
+Bob Newhart (1929-2024) was an American comedian and actor.
 His career began in the 1960s with nightclub appearances and a series of best-selling comedy albums, including The Button-Down Mind of Bob Newhart, which won the Album of the Year Grammy Award in 1961 and was the first comedy album to hit number one on the Billboard charts.
 He went on to star in two successful sitcoms in the 1970s and 1980s.

 Wow, he really cruised those five stages.